core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 However, comparing the "Example with a Proxy" in {{Section A of I-D.ietf-core-observe-multicast-notifications}} and the "Example with a Proxy and Group OSCORE" in {{Section B of I-D.ietf-core-observe-multicast-notifications}} shows that, when using Group OSCORE, more requests need to hit the server.
 This is because every client originally protects its Observation request individually, and thus needs a custom response served to obtain the Phantom Request as a Ticket Request.

-If the clients send their requests as the same deterministic request, the server can use these requests as Ticket Requests as well.
+If the clients send their requests as the same Deterministic Request, the server can use these requests as Ticket Requests as well.
 Thus, there is no need for the server to provide a same Phantom Request to each client.

 Instead, the server can send a single unprotected Informative Response - very much like in the example without Group OSCORE - hence setting the proxy up and optionally providing also the latest notification along the way.